 Songcharoen, Amarasri (Marci) 1995 Art History - Marci received her Master's in Architecture from the University of Pennsylvania in 1999.
 She worked as an architect and lighting designer in New York City and Boston on projects ranging from high-end residential and hospitality to large corporate complexes and public spaces.
 She has taught graduate level studio at the Boston Architectural College from 2003-2005.
 Marci and her husband Emory Smith (also from Jackson) currently reside in London, England, where she is an architect and lighting designer.
 She is also on the Board of Trustees of Architecture for Humanity-UK. (email@example.com)

-Starke, Megan 2014 Art History (con.: Museum Studies) - Megan is beginning a master's program in art history at the University of Oregon in Fall 2014. (email@example.com)
+Starke, Megan 2014 Art History (con.: Museum Studies) - Megan is completing a master's program in art history at the University of Oregon. (firstname.lastname@example.org)

 Tumu, Hari 1992 English (Art History minor) - Hari is a neurosurgeon in Austin, Texas. (email@example.com)

 Turner-Ballard, Cece 2003 Studio - Cece started the Counselor Education Program at Ole Miss in Fall 2005.